Getting started guide for Real Estate Investing

 Refinancing Possibilities

-So far we’ve talked about selling an investment property to realise any increase in its value.
+So far, we’ve talked about selling an investment property to realise any increase in its value.
 That isn’t the only method available to you in your real estate investing.
 What if you want to gain access to the money you have made from the rise in a property’s value without selling it?
 Easy.
 Refinance.

 When a property has increased in value, you have the opportunity to re-mortgage the property based upon a new appraisal of the property’s worth.
 In recent years this has become popular due to the dramatic rise in real estate values.
 This is a perfectly acceptable thing to do in real estate investing when you are looking to reinvest the money into another property or income-producing asset.
 It’s not such a great idea if you are looking to buy depreciating assets such as cars, computer equipment and the like as this could have a negative effect on your cashflow.

-Another benefit of refinancing as part of your real estate investing strategy is that you can gain access to your capital gain without paying capital gains tax.
+Another benefit of refinancing a home as part of your real estate investing strategy is that you can gain access to your capital gain without paying capital gains tax.
 After all, you do not pay tax on a loan.
 In some countries you may even get tax relief on the increased interest payments produced by the increase in borrowings.
 However, you shouldn’t count on this sort of tax relief.
 Governments do change their taxation policies.
 You don’t want to jeopardise your real estate investing by relying on tax relief that may vanish.

 One thing to remember when you release the equity in a property through re-mortgaging.
-You are borrowing more money and you should do all the calculations necessary to calculate the affordability of your increased loan that you would when buying a new property.
-If you can’t keep up with your payments you risk repossession and that would have a very adverse effect on your future real estate investing options.
+You are borrowing more money, and you should do all the calculations necessary to calculate the affordability of your increased loan that you would when buying a new property.
+If you can’t keep up with your payments, you risk repossession and that would have a very adverse effect on your future real estate investing options.

 A final benefit of refinancing as part of a real estate investing strategy is that you maintain ownership of the property and you will still be able to derive income and future capital appreciation from it.